karypis/karypis.github.io/glaros/software/overview.md

 clustering algorithms based on the multilevel paradigm.
 These algorithms can produce high-quality clustering solutions and can scale to very large graphs.

+NERSTRAND is available on [Github](https://github.com/dlasalle/nerstrand).

 ## SPLATT - Parallel Sparse Tensor Decomposition

 This is a program that implements various serial and parallel modularity-based graph clustering algorithms based on the multilevel paradigm.
 These algorithms can produce high-quality clustering solutions and can scale to very large graphs.

+SPLATT is available on [Github](https://github.com/ShadenSmith/splatt).

 ## L2AP - Fast Cosine Similarity Search With Prefix L-2 Norm Bounds